-Brexit fears are keeping EU citizens away from the UK, a new report suggests, just days before the first stage of government proposals designed to reassure European nationals comes into force.
+Brexit fears are keeping EU nationals away from the UK, a new report suggests, just days before the first stage of government proposals designed to reassure European nationals comes into force.

-The Chartered Institute of Personnel and Development (CIPD) reported that businesses are struggling to fill vacancies due to the drop in arrivals from the EU.
+The Chartered Institute of Personnel and Development (CIPD) reported that businesses are struggling to fill vacancies due to the drop in arrivals from EU nationals.
 The number of EU-born workers in the UK increased by just 7,000 between the first quarter of 2017 to 2018, compared to 148,000 for the previous 12-month period.

 Particularly hard-hit industries include IT, transport and construction, while health, social care and hospitality are also struggling to recruit, the CIPD notes.